anushazia/web-Sprint-Challenge-User-Interface-and-Git/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+Semantic HTML is a way to give meaning to the HTML markup.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+With display block the top and bottom margins/paddings are respected, but with display inline they are not. display inline there is no space between lines/elements and display block you have more spaces in between the lines.
+display: block means that the element is displayed as a block.
+A block has some whitespace above and below it.
+Display: inline means that the element is displayed inline, inside the current block on the same line.

 3. What are the 4 areas of the box model?

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?